 Nastia Voynovskaya is a Russian-born, Bay Area-raised journalist and the music editor at KQED Arts.
-Her work has been published in the San Francisco Chronicle, VICE, Paste Magazine, Bandcamp and SF MoMA Open Space.
+Her work has been published in NPR Music, the San Francisco Chronicle, VICE, Paste Magazine, Bandcamp and SF MoMA Open Space.
 Previously, she served as music editor at East Bay Express and online editor at Hi-Fructose Magazine.

 Rae Alexandra is Staff Writer for KQED Arts & Culture, and the creator/author of the Rebel Girls From Bay Area History and Lockdown Movie Musts series.
 Born and raised in Wales, she started her career as a music journalist, writing for Kerrang!, SF Weekly and the Village Voice, among many others.
-She still writes about music for L.A.
-Weekly.

 Senior Associate Editor